Lineal championship: Sports Illustrated

-Lineal Boxing Champion
+Lineal Boxing Champion defunct

 Since April 6, 2019, LinealBoxingChampion.com (LBC) has been producing monthly, non-computerized divisional rankings for women's professional boxing.
 The rankings are compiled by an international team of ten boxing experts, which includes site editor and member of the International Boxing Research Organization, Adam McMeeking (from the UK), International Women's Boxing Hall of Fame 2019 inductee, David Avila (from the US), Max Boxing journalist and former Boxing Monthly contributor, Anthony Cocks (from Australia) and Ring Magazine contributor, Yuriko Miyata (from Japan).
 In keeping with the tradition, the lineal champion status is awarded to the winner of a fight between the number one and number two ranked contenders.
-Due to its limited number of competitors LBC does not recognize the light heavyweight division.
+Due to its limited number of competitors, LBC does not recognize the bridgerweight division.
 LBC also keeps a record of the lineal champions in men's boxing, across all 17 weight classes, from the 1880s to present.